nz0001na/Python_Leetcode/README.md

 # Leetcode_problem
-Solutions of leetcode problems using python, and more python practice.
+Solutions of leetcode problems using python language.